Commitment to Diversity

 - Imago Dei

-Imago Dei refers to the biblical doctrine that all people, regardless of race, gender, varying degrees of physical ability, or socioeconomic class are created to bear the image of God.
-Therefore, a biblical understanding of diversity celebrates the value of all human beings as image bearers with God-given worth and dignity.
-Imago dei extends to people of other faiths, and to those whose viewpoints or beliefs are hostile to Christianity; therefore, all people are to be treated with respect and dignity.
-(Genesis 1:27; Genesis 9:6; 2 Corinthians 3:18)
+Imago Dei refers to the biblical doctrine that all people, regardless of race, gender, varying degrees of physical ability, or socioeconomic class are created in the image of God.
+Therefore, a biblical understanding of diversity celebrates the value of all human beings as image-bearers with God-given worth and dignity.
+Imago Dei extends to people of other faiths and to those whose viewpoints or beliefs are hostile to Christianity; therefore, all people are to be treated with respect and dignity.
+(Gen. 1:27; Gen. 9:6)

 Sin separates all people from God and leaves all equally in need of redemption.
-God offers redemption to all who will believe in Christ, making no distinctions based on race, gender, ethnicity, ability, age, or socioeconomic level.
-Within the body of Christ there is no hierarchy of value based upon these areas of difference.
-This pattern of redemption, reconciliation, and equality is evident in the work of Jesus Christ and the life of the early church.
-(Mark 16:15, Luke 24:47; Acts 10:27–28, 34–35; Acts 15; Galatians 2:6–14; Ephesians 2:17-18; I Corinthians 12:12–20)
+God offers redemption to all who will repent of their sins and believe in Christ.
+The ground at the foot of the cross is even for all humanity.
+Furthermore, our Savior lived in His human life as a brown-skinned Jewish man who offered salvation to all equally, making no distinctions based on race, gender, ethnicity, ability, age, or socioeconomic level.
+Therefore, within the body of Christ there is no hierarchy of value based upon these areas of difference.
+This pattern of redemption, reconciliation and equality is evident in the work of Jesus Christ and the life of the early church.
+Believers share not only a common humanity but a shared bond in Christ, the true image of God, by means of the Holy Spirit.
+(Matt.
+28:18–20; Luke 24:47; Acts 10:27–28, 34–35; Acts 15; Gal.
+2:6–14; Eph.
+2:13–19; 1 Cor.
+12:12–20)

-The biblical ethic of love is one of the defining marks of all true followers of Christ.
+Biblical love is one of the defining marks of all true followers of Christ.
 This ethic calls us to love our neighbors as ourselves, love our enemies, greet strangers, help those in need, and treat others as we would like to be treated.
-Obedience to Christ requires that we intentionally live according to this ethic.
-(Psalm 82:3; Matthew 5:43–48; Luke 10:25–37; John 13:34–35; Ephesians 4:1–6)
+This means no group of people, even those who completely disagree with our beliefs, should ever be hated, belittled, or experience a hostile environment.
+(Ps.
+82:3; Matt.
+5:43–48; Luke 10:25–37; John 13:34–35; Eph.
+4:1–6)

-The future family of God is described as containing people of every nation, tribe, people, and language — worshiping together, united in Jesus Christ.
-Racial and ethnic differences in heaven are not erased, rather they remain intact as together we ascribe glory, honor, and praise to Jesus Christ.
-The fact that heaven is repeatedly described in this manner is evidence of the importance that God places on unified worship among diverse people.
-(Revelation 5:9–10) Personal redemption begins the process of restoring individuals and healing the communities in which we live.
-Once redeemed, we are called to be ministers of reconciliation — living according to an ethic of love, actively engaged in acts of mercy, forgiveness, restitution, and justice.
-Corporately, we should also apply the redemptive power of the Gospel to institutions that have been corrupted by sin, increasing the degree to which they reflect biblical values and priorities such as love, gentleness, peace, kindness, self-sacrifice, and self-control.
+The future family of God is described as containing people of every nation, tribe, people, and language, worshipping together, united in Jesus Christ.
+Not all racial and ethnic differences are erased in the new heavens and the new earth.
+Rather they remain intact as together we ascribe glory, honor and praise to Jesus Christ.
+The fact that heaven is repeatedly described in this manner is evidence of the importance that God places on unified worship among diverse people (Rev. 5:9–10).
+Personal redemption begins the process of restoring individuals and healing the communities in which we live.
+Until we reach heaven, we should work against corruption and injustice by pursuing the biblical values of love, gentleness, peace, kindness, self-sacrifice, and self-control.

-Cedarville University is a local community of learners.
-We function as one context of the body of Christ.
-Within this context, we strive to live with one another in unity, peace, and righteousness.
-Our ability to fully demonstrate these qualities of Christian community is limited by the extent to which we resemble the breadth of God’s family.
+Cedarville University is a community of followers of Christ.
+We function as an expression of the body of Christ.
+Within this context we strive to live with one another in unity and peace.
+Our ability to demonstrate these qualities of Christian community is limited by the extent to which we resemble the breadth of God’s family.
 Recognizing that unity is not uniformity, and based on the diversity that we witness in the body of Christ, we believe that greater diversity at Cedarville University enhances the educational experience by providing a better context for demonstrating the unifying power of the Gospel.
-It also better equips all our students for success in the increasingly global and diverse workplace that awaits them.
+It also better equips our students for success in the increasingly global and diverse workplace that awaits them.

-As a Christ-centered learning community, Cedarville University has a calling that is higher than tolerance, superficial compliance, or obligation.
-Our goal is purposeful transformation to the image of Christ.
-Rather than embracing concepts like tolerance, we are called to build Christian community.
-Such a community should model the reality of the body of Christ, inclusive of diverse people of God using varied gifts for God’s glory.
-The policies and values of such a Christ-centered University should reflect the biblical mandate to be ministers of reconciliation, and to bring about genuine unity within a diverse world.
+As a University under biblical authority, Cedarville University has a calling that is higher than tolerance, superficial compliance, or obligation.
+Our goal is purposeful transformation to look more like Christ.
+Rather than settling for concepts like tolerance, we are called to build authentic, genuine community.
+Such a community should provide a glimpse of heaven, include the diverse people of God using varied gifts for God’s glory, and demonstrate genuine equality, unity, and love for all.